MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ### 'Lost files'

-During a transition where sharing paradigms change, there are many users who claim, “My files are lost!”
+During a transition where sharing paradigms change, there are many users who claim, "My files are lost!"

 This is common if they are not in clear communication about how the sharing structure changes when they log in to Office 365.
 This can be mitigated with a clear communication strategy.